Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

 Upload distribution map (**): "Bassaricyon_neblina.tif"

-*Note: This is a continuous model prediction for the olinguito.
-All of the Mask modules can be done with a continuous model prediction, but note that some changeranger functions (area calculations) will require a thresholded model, so you may want to mask a thresholded  model here instead, to use later with changeranger.
+**Note**: This is a continuous model prediction for the olinguito.
+All of the *Mask* modules can be done with a continuous model prediction, but note that some changeranger functions (area calculations) will require a thresholded model, so you may want to mask a thresholded  model here instead, to use later with changeranger.
 Make sure any model you upload in User SDM is projected and has the same name as the scientific name of your species occurrence csv file .

 4. In **Mask** component, select "Mask by Shapefile".

-Upload polygon in shapefile (.shp, .shx, .dbf): Load the SA_Ecoregions_WWF shapefile.
+Upload polygon in shapefile (.shp, .shx, .dbf): Load the "SA_Ecoregions_WWF" shapefile.

 This is WWF's Terrestrial Ecoregions of the World